When you buy through our links, we may earn a commission. Products or services may be offered by an affiliated entity. Learn more.

 Latex

 Latex is a naturally resilient material derived from the sappy extract of rubber trees.
-It provides gentle contouring and won’t conform as closely as memory foam, but latex is also highly durable and won’t flatten as easily.
+It provides gentle contouring and won’t conform as closely as memory foam, but latex is also highly durable and retains its shape well over time.

 Down

 Down refers to the soft inner plumage of ducks and geese located beneath their outer feathers.
 It is exceptionally soft and light, so resting your head and neck on a down pillow can alleviate tension and pressure to some degree.
-At the same time, down is not particularly supportive and won’t be suitable for sleepers who want more firmness from their pillow.
+Denser and thicker down pillows tend to be better for side sleepers because they fill the gap between their head and downward-facing shoulder.
+The same is true for some back sleepers, while other back sleepers and most stomach sleepers prefer softer, thinner pillows.

 Down Alternative

 Made from polyester microfibers, down alternative is a very soft and light material designed to mimic authentic down.
 Down alternative is hypoallergenic, making it suitable for people with down allergies, and these pillows tend to be much cheaper than their authentic counterparts.
-However, they don’t offer many advantages over regular down for sleepers with shoulder pain.
+People with shoulder pain should consider a down alternative pillow with densely packed fill, or an adjustable design – otherwise they might not get enough support from their pillow.

 Feather